62656c616c412e/LibraryManegmentSystem/README.md

 <h1 align="center">Library Management System</h1>
 <h3 align="center"> This Project is part of Days and Days of work
-even though is not in it's last version yet but we Done 100% of the Back End work and most of the styling, and Inshallah in the project Discussion will be in its most modern, stylesh, stable version.<span>written with all❤ <h5>Belal Thabet</h5> <span> </h3>
+even though is not in it's last version yet but we Done 100% of the Back End work and most of the styling, and Inshallah in the project Discussion will be in its most modern, stylesh, stable version.<span>written with all❤             <h5>                 Belal   </h5>     <span> </h3>
 <h1></h1>